Tomb of the Unknown Soldier, Warsaw: Architecture

 The Tomb was designed by the famous Polish sculptor, Stanisław Kazimierz Ostrowski.
 It was located within the arcade that linked the two symmetrical wings of the Saxon Palace, then the seat of the Polish Ministry of War.
 The central tablet was ringed by 5 eternal flames and 4 stone tablets bearing the names and dates of battles in which Polish soldiers had fought during World War I and the Polish–Soviet War (1919–21).
-Behind the Tomb were two steel gratings bearing emblems of Poland's two highest Polish military decorations — the Virtuti Militari and Cross of Valor.
+Behind the Tomb were two steel gratings bearing emblems of Poland's two highest Polish military decorations—the Virtuti Militari and Cross of Valor.

 During the 1939 invasion of Poland, the building was slightly damaged by German aerial bombing, but it was quickly rebuilt and seized by the German authorities.
 After the Warsaw Uprising, in December 1944, the palace was completely demolished by the Wehrmacht.
 Only part of the central colonnade, sheltering the Tomb, was preserved.
 Although German sappers were ordered to demolish the entire palace they refused to demolish the section that housed the tomb and its memorial.
 The original damaged walls either side of the present building are still in evidence.

 After the war, in late 1945, reconstruction began.
 Only a small part of the palace, containing the Tomb, was restored by Henryk Grunwald.
 On 8 May 1946 it was opened to the public.
-Soil from 24 additional battlegrounds was added to the urns, as well as more tablets with names of battles in which Poles had fought in World War II.
-However, the communist authorities erased all trace of the Polish–Soviet War of 1920, and only a few of the Polish Armed Forces' battles in the West were included.
-This was corrected in 1990, after Poland had regained its political autonomy.
+Soil from 24 additional battlegrounds was added to the urns, as well as more tablets with names of battles in which Poles had fought in the Spanish Civil War and World War II.
+However, the government of the Polish People's Republic erased all trace of the Polish–Soviet War of 1920 as a goodwill gesture towards the Soviet Union, and only a few of the Polish Armed Forces' battles in the West were included.
+In the years following the end of communism in Poland in 1989, the names of Polish-Soviet War battles were restored, the names of Spanish Civil War battles were erased, and tablets containing the names of battles fought by the cursed soldiers were added.

 In August 2022 ground works started on rebuilding the Saxon Palace, after the Polish Government announced a plan for reconstruction.
 It is expected to be completed by 2030.